-A maximum of ten (10) days of cumulative lawful absences verified by parental notification and/or medical excuse shall be permitted during a school year.
+A maximum of ten (10) days of cumulative lawful absences verified by parental notification shall be permitted during a school year.
 All absences beyond ten (10) cumulative days shall require an excuse from a licensed physician.

 ACCEPTABLE STUDENT EXCUSE FORMS MUST INCLUDE: